reearth-plugins/reearth-plugin-google-streetview/README.md

 ### How to operate
 - Route Creation and Playback

-     Create a route to display Street View.
+     Create a route to display Google Street View.
 There are two ways to create a route: manually or by loading a pre-created route.

      - Manual route creation

           Select “Drawing” as the route creation method to enter manual route creation mode.
 Click the “Drawing” button to start route creation.
 In this state, click the left mouse button along the route you wish to display to create the route.
-Click the “Finish” button to exit the drawing mode, or click the “Start” button to display the Street View along the route you have created.
+Click the “Finish” button to exit the drawing mode, or click the “Start” button to display the Google Street View along the route you have created.

           ![](src/img10.png)

      - Use pre-created route file method

           Select “Upload a file” as the route creation method and select the route file you have previously created.
-After loading the file, click the “Start” button to move the camera to the starting position of the loaded route and display Street View along the route.
+After loading the file, click the “Start” button to move the camera to the starting position of the loaded route and display Google Street View along the route.
 The route search plug-in is available for creating route files.

           ![](src/img11.png)